Gut Microbiome Could be Better at Predicting Disease and Mortality Than Our Own Genetics

 This has been a major strength of GWA studies in the past, and such meta-analyses have been used to determine major findings like the melatonin-receptor gene of the pancreas inhibiting insulin release.
 This was found by looking through GWA studies to find the number one associated genetic marker for obesity, and led to the time-restricted eating/intermittent fasting phenomenon popular in America today.

 However the paper, published on the scholarly reprint site bioRxiv, demonstrated that the microbiome was 20% better at predicting an ill person than GWA studies.
-In some circumstances the margin was far greater, for instance the microbiome is about 50% more accurate at predicting colorectal cancer than the individual’s own genetics.
+In some circumstances, the margin was far greater, for instance the microbiome is about 50% more accurate at predicting colorectal cancer than the individual’s own genetics.

 Our ‘second genome’

 The understanding of the powerful influence that the human microbiome has on our physiology is only growing in scale the more this type of research is done.
-In 2012, it was described as our ‘second genome’ due to the importance the microbiome has in understanding genetic factors and influence in disease and health.
+In 2012, it was described as our ‘second genome’ due to the importance the microbiome has in understanding genetic factors and their influence on disease and health.

 Datasets from the American and British Gut projects have deepened our understanding of the complex interactions between our food, genetics, lifestyle factors, and the colonies of trillions of tiny organisms that live on our skin, in our brains, in our GI tracts, and more.